 - When is a Gentile Not a Gentile (or Pagan or Heathen)?: What does it mean to be a “Gentile?”

-- What is the “Church?” #1: The New Testament church something completely different from the “Israel” of the Old Testament?
+- What is the “Church?” #1: Is the New Testament church something completely different from the “Israel” of the Old Testament?

 - Is the European Union the Beast of Revelation?